oclservice/ocls-clear-display/README.md

 ![Screenshot of the permitted uses module enabled on the Primo interface](clear-display-compact-screenshot.png)

+### How it works

+This module works by identifying links to CLEAR/OUR records provided in the Public Note for a collection.
+More specifically, it is looking for URLs with the format `https://<clear or ocul>.scholarsportal.info/<institution>/<product>`.
+For each link like this, the module then sends a request to the CLEAR/OUR API for that record and displays the response visually on Primo.

 ### How to enable the module

+#### Using the Primo development environment

-To enable this module, download this repository inside the `js` folder at the root of your view directory and add something like this to your `custom.js` (or `main.js`) file:
+If you are using the [Primo VE development environment](https://github.com/ExLibrisGroup/primo-explore-devenv), you can download this repository inside the `js` folder at the root of your view directory and add something like this to your `main.js` file:

 ```JavaScript
 import './ocls-clear-display/ocls-clear-display.module.js';